mg9/MorphAGram/README.md

 #### Method1:
 \# If a word is seen in the training data, its segmentation is read from the segmentation output of the learning process.<br/>
 \# If a word is not seen in the training data, it's analyzed by finding the split that gives the highest MLE probability across its morphemes, along with the selection of compatible prefixes and suffixes.
-The information of the morphemes and their MLE probabilities and compatibility are driven from the the segmentation output of the learning process.
+The information of the morphemes and their MLE probabilities and compatibility are driven from the segmentation output of the learning process.
 \# This method is applicable only when the prefixes, stems and suffixes are represented by three different nonterminals.

 ##### Steps: